schalkneethling/150days-of-html/newsletter/day26-150daysofhtml.md

 [See the live example on Codepen.io](https://codepen.io/schalkneethling/pen/VwPJord)

 That completes our look at the simple, but useful text-level semantic elements.
-Tomorrow we will look at some lesser known elements under the text-level semantics flag.
+Tomorrow we will look at some lesser-known elements under the text-level semantics flag.

 ### Related reading